-The significance of the variables of the MTB

-The variable size of the board of directors is positively correlated with the stock market performance.
+261 The stock market performance estimated by the method of least-squares to individual effect fixed.
+The 262 significance of the variables of the MTB The variable size of the board of directors is positively correlated with 263 the stock market performance.
 Therefore, the hypothesis H11 is accepted.

 The variable duality presents a positive coefficient.
 This is confirmed by Dedman and Lin (2002).
-Therefore, the hypothesis H21 is accepted.

-The variable that contains the number of institutional advice has a negative impact on the stock market performance of banks.
-This result is confirmed by Weinstein and Yafeh (1998).
-In another way, an increase in the number of institutional investors on the boards of directors will cause a decrease in the stock market performance since these investors are going to vote for the decisions that promote their own interest by discriminating against the stock market profitability of the Bank.
+Therefore, 264 the hypothesis H21 is accepted.
+265 number of institutional investors on the boards of directors will cause a decrease in the stock market performance since these investors are going to vote for the decisions that promote their own interest by discriminating against the stock market profitability of the Bank.
 The presence of institutional investors to the board of directors has a negative relationship with the performance of the Bank.